 His mother had been a Miss Jones, of English and Welsh origin.
-His father was of Highland stock, as his speech indicated.
+His father was of Highland stock, as his speech and name indicated.
 George senior survived the war and rose in his career; in 1927 he was appointed Town Clerk Depute of Aberdeen.
 Young George attended Aberdeen Grammar School, an ancient foundation where Byron had once been a student.
 A large statue of the poet stood outside the school, a visible inspiration to a boy with literary interests and ambitions.
 Fraser did well at school; he showed a distinct facility in languages as well as a taste for philosophical debate.
 He also wrote poetry, some of it reflecting his attraction to the well-bred girls that he met at parties in Aberdeen.
 But Fraser’s early poetry did more than pursue adolescent daydreams.
 It showed a young poet who took writing seriously, who was interested in the world he was growing up in, and who learnt from the contemporary masters, Yeats and Eliot.

 Fraser moved smoothly through his schooldays, and entered St Andrews University to read History and English.
 Student life enabled him to flourish as a poet, and brought him friends and useful contacts.
 One of these was a young poet, Nicholas Moore, whose father, G.E.
 Moore, was a distinguished philosopher at Cambridge.
-It was through Nicholas Moore, himself a prolific poet in the 1940s, that Fraser became associated with the ‘Apocalyptic’ literary movement that briefly flourished at that time and included Dylan Thomas as a prized exhibit.
+It was through Nicholas Moore, himself a prolific poet in the 1940s, that Fraser became associated with the ‘New Apocalyptic’ literary movement that briefly flourished at that time and included Dylan Thomas as a prized example.
 Fraser’s student years were overshadowed by international crises and wars in Spain and China.
 His ‘Birthday Poem’ marked Adolf Hitler’s 50th birthday in April 1939.
-It showed both respect for Hitler as a maker of history and alarm at his dictatorial role.
+It showed both respect for Hitler as a maker of history and mild alarm at his dictatorial rôle.

-battleground, where the British Eighth Army fought the German Afrika Korps.
-Cairo was an ancient city of mythic significance, currently occupied by a collection of expatriates from Britain and other countries.
+In the spring of 1941, after he had witnessed from a distance the heavy bombing of London, the Army sent Fraser to Africa.
+His initial destination was Cairo, the capital of Egypt, a country which was supposedly neutral but in effect a British protectorate and a potential – and sometimes an actual battleground, where the British Eighth Army fought the German Afrika Korps.
+Cairo is an ancient city of mythic significance, then occupied by a menagerie of expatriates from Britain and other countries.
 They included Army and Air Force personnel, administrators, journalists, teachers and diplomats.
 Fraser was based in Cairo when he arrived in 1941, and was there again in 1944-45.
 An article he published in Poetry London in 1944 showed his complex response to the city; its long history and accompanying mythology, and the poverty and deprivation that were so visible in modern Cairo.

 At regular intervals the Frasers entertained other poets, who came to read and discuss their recent work.
-They were an hospitable couple and did what they could to encourage younger writers.
-Fraser’s friend Kathleen Nott, reviewing his autobiography A Stranger and Afraid in 1983, affectionately recalled his intellectual and personal qualities: ‘he and his wife Paddy…maintained during the Fifties and early Sixties a Bohemian salon which was a very welcome social centre’.
-Her memory of Fraser will be familiar to those who knew him: ‘In life he had a precise, rather pedantic way of speaking, faintly tinged with tartan, …a faraway but piercing pair of eyes, and a very good sense of humour, which emerged in genuine snorts of laughter, occasionally convulsive’.
+They were an hospitable couple and did what they could to engender younger writers.
+Fraser’s friend Kathleen Nott, reviewing his autobiography A Stranger and Afraid in 1983, affectionately recalled his intellectual and personal qualities: ‘he and his wife Paddy…maintained, during the Fifties and early Sixties, a Bohemian salon which was a very welcome social centre’.
+Her memory of Fraser will be familiar to those who knew him: ‘In life he had a precise, rather pedantic way of speaking, faintly fringed with tartan, …a faraway but piercing pair of eyes, and a very good sense of humour, which emerged in genuine snorts of laughter, occasionally convulsive’.
 The Frasers seemed settled in a precariously rewarding way of life.
 They had three children, a boy and two girls, the elder of whom, Helen, was to become a leading figure in British publishing.

 London was changing, in ways that caused an upheaval in the Frasers’ quasi-Bohemian life.
 Their flat had had its rent controlled by wartime regulations, which were now being removed.
 The rent rose to what was regarded as appropriate to the situation and market value of the property.
 This was beyond what the Frasers could afford and they had to face moving.
 A threatening dilemma was resolved by one of Fraser’s acquaintances, Arthur Humphries, Professor of English at Leicester University.
 He asked if Fraser would be interested in an academic post.
 He had a good first degree from St Andrews; he had a growing reputation as a poet and had written extensively on modern literature.
 He was used to lecturing on part-time courses, and had the necessary qualities to become a university teacher of English Literature.
-The transition was worked, and Fraser was transformed from a metropolitan intellectual to a ‘provincial don’, a phrase that became common at the time.
+The transition was worked, and Fraser was transformed from a metropolitan intellectual to a ‘provincial don’, a phrase that was common to the time.
 He was to remain at Leicester for the rest of his life, active both in the academy and the cultural life of the city.
 At the same time Leicester was close enough to London for Fraser to maintain his metropolitan contacts and activities.
 The Frasers established a secure and outgoing way of life, which, as in London, involved hospitality to visiting poets and writers.
 A valuable opportunity to travel came in 1963, when Fraser, accompanied by his family, went to the USA for a year as a visiting professor at a university in New York State.
-While they were in America President Kennedy was killed, an event which Fraser marked in a moving poem.
+While they were in America President Kennedy was assassinated, an event which Fraser marked with a moving poem.